-Schedule: Conventional Audiometry: L- 90/30 d, R+ 3 d, (If abnormal, R+ 10/14 d, 60 d) OOHA Description: Hearing sensitivity is determined with pure-tone audiometry, using a calibrated audiometer with earphones that can attenuate noise levels found on the Space vehicle.
+Example Schedule based on 180-day ISS mission: L- 90/30 d, R+ 3 d, (If abnormal, R+ 10/14 d, R+ 60 d), and ACI.

+In-flight Audiometry Description: Hearing sensitivity is determined with pure-tone audiometry, using a calibrated audiometer with earphones (or equivalent device/method) that can attenuate noise levels found on the Space vehicle.
 The condition of the middle ear and mobility of the eardrum (tympanic membrane) is determined with tympanometry, an objective test of middle-ear function.

-OOHA Schedule: On or before FD 21, then every 3 months regardless of mission length, with supplemental OOHA's as requested by crewmember or crew surgeon based on noise environment or other medical concerns.
-All OOHAs will be scheduled within 24 hours following acoustic dosimetry measurements.
+Example In-flight Schedule based on ISS missions: On or before FD 21, then every 3 months regardless of mission length, with supplemental test(s) as requested by crewmember or Crew Surgeon based on noise environment or other medical concerns.
+All tests will be scheduled within 24 hours following acoustic dosimetry measurements.